Shruti2301/MNIST-Streamlit-Heroku/README.md

-# A MNIST Digit Recognition + Streamlit Web App + Deployed on Heroku
+## MNIST Digit Recognition + Streamlit Web App + Deployed on Heroku

 A simple digit recognition demo using [keras](https://www.tensorflow.org/overview) and [streamlit](https://www.streamlit.io/).
 It has been further deployed on Heroku.